discretize/discretize-guides/fractals/molten-furnace/index.md

 **Fireball Barrage**

-You have to avoid, block or reflect the Fire Barrage falling on you, place reflect (<Specialization name="Guardian" disableText/>,  <Specialization name="Mesmer" disableText/>) or absorb (<Specialization name="Revenant" disableText/><Skill name="Legendary Centaur Stance" disableText/> with <Skill name="Protective Solace"/>) in the middle of the AoE to absorb the projectile.
+You have to avoid, block or reflect the Fire Barrage falling on you, place reflect (<Specialization name="Guardian"/> with <Skill name=" Wall of Reflection"/> ) or absorb (<Specialization name="Revenant"/> <Skill name="Legendary Centaur Stance"/> with <Skill name="Protective Solace"/>) in the middle of the AoE to absorb the projectile.
 The AoE after the projectile landed applies <Condition name="Burning"/>.
 After surviving the test you can damage 25% of the _Thermal Core_.
 </GridItem>

 <GridItem sm="6">